Is it time to review your managed network security solutions strategy?

 Data Backup and Disaster Recovery

-The risk of a network attack is always present, even with a high level of network security measures applied.
+The risk of a network attack is always present, even with a high level of managed network security solutions measures applied.
 Additionally, other threats can cause loss of data and interruption to business continuity, such as natural disasters (e.g. fire, server crash, flood, etc.).
 For these reasons, a business needs to maintain a complete back up of all business-critical data and a workable and tested disaster recovery plan.